 The healthcare industry witnessed a significant shift with the introduction of the Patient Driven Payment Model (PDPM) by the Centers for Medicare and Medicaid Services (CMS).

-This transformation marked a move towards patient-centered care and efficient resource management, fundamentally changing traditional healthcare reimbursement practices.
+This transformation marked a move towards care centered around the patient and efficient resource management, fundamentally changing traditional healthcare reimbursement practices.

 This comprehensive guide will delve into:

 - the mechanics of PDPM

 - offering strategic insights for effective implementation.

 This is not just a superficial skim through the subject; we will navigate the intricate labyrinth of PDPM, providing a panoramic view of its vast landscape.

 What is PDPM?